MassiveGRID Terms of Service

 The Customer commits that they will do whatever is necessary, either themselves, or through third-parties:

-- Not to disable, degrade, interfere with or circumvent any aspect of the Services.
-Especially, for MassiveGRID PaaS offerings in our shared infrastructure, mining, or any actions similar or related to mining are significantly affecting and degrading service offering and are considered as abuse action.
+Not to disable, degrade, interfere with or circumvent any aspect of the Services.
+Especially for MassiveGRID PaaS offerings in our shared infrastructure, mining, or any actions similar or related to mining are significantly affecting and degrading service offering and are considered as abuse actions.

 Any actions, leading to any of the above-mentioned events, shall be communicated to MassiveGRID, by sending all relevant information to firstname.lastname@example.org.
 MassiveGRID will take all necessary actions to terminate any non-compliances to this Agreement.
 In case a Customer becomes aware that an Application and/or a Project violates any of the above, they shall immediately stop the cause of the violation, by suspending the operation of any of those Applications and/or Projects and/or removing the relevant Customer Data.
 In case MassiveGRID becomes aware of this, they might request from the Customer to do so too.
 If no action is taken within 24 hours (specifically for Spam violations, this time period is 4 hours, instead of 24 hours), MassiveGRID shall disable the relevant Project and/or Application and/or disable the relevant Account, until such violation is corrected by the Customer.
 In case a Customer violates any of the above for a second time, without the intention to comply to the terms of this Agreement, it is at MassiveGRID’s discretion to decide whether to reactivate the Customer’s Service, and/or Application, and/or Project, or proceed to the termination of the Agreement for Breach.